puppetlabs/puppet-docs/source/pe/3.7/install_osx.markdown

 1. Download the [OS X PE agent package](http://puppetlabs.com/download-puppet-enterprise).
 2. Open the PE .dmg and click the installer .pkg.
 3. Follow the instructions in the installer dialog.
-You will need to include the puppet master's hostname and the agent's certname.
+You will need to include the Puppet master's hostname and the agent's certname.

    The installer automatically generates a certificate and contacts the master to request that the certificate be signed.